 OER Regional Agenda for the South-Mediterranean Universities: Open Revision

-We invite all those with an interest in South-Mediterranean higher education to Participate to this Open Revision of the OER Regional Agenda until the 30th of April 2017.
+We invite all those with an interest in South-Mediterranean higher education to Participate to this Open Revision of the OER Regional Agenda.

 In the South-Mediterranean countries the demand of Higher Education (HE) often exceeds capacity in the existing HE system, and therefore the use and integration of Open Educational Resources (OER) and Open Educational Practices (OEP) are possible ways to facilitate learner access to the university, thus promoting equity, and democratisation of Higher Education.